-By contrast, the outcome dramatically changes when the buyer is not the party endowed with the strongest bargaining power.
-Suppose for instance that a dominant supplier, say S_0 (and only that supplier) now has a stronger bargaining power than the buyer.
+By contrast, the outcome dramatically changes in the presence of powerful suppliers, $H \neq \emptyset$.
+Suppose to simplify there is only one powerful supplier, $S_0 \in H$.
 The dominant supplier is thus now the residual claimant, earning the industry profit net of all informational rents.
 In this configuration, the buyer's private information about θ becomes critical to protect her from having all of her profit appropriated by S_0 under vertical separation.
 Because the buyer's rent is now costly, the traded quantity is subject to a second source of distortion pre-merger.
 As a result, when S_0 is not producing, there are two sources of DM, coming from the incentives to reduce the buyer's and the active supplier's rent.
 The additional source of inefficiency is corrected by vertical integration when the dominant supplier acquires the buyer.